Workshop_11: The MLA Presentation Orientation

 Summary: Guidelines for your MLA Proposal Presentation Draft that are not included in the document.

-1. Your talk should be about 8-10 minutes and then 3-5 minutes for questions, comments, and answers.
+1. Your talk should last 8-10 minutes, followed by 3-5 minutes for questions, comments, and answers.

-2. It is good to practice your presentation several times on ZOOM to listen to your presentation and try to make adjustments to your talk that you think will work well.
+2. It is good to practice your presentation several times on Zoom, listen to it, and try to make adjustments to your talk that you think will work well.

 3. There are usually 16 to 20 slides.